 Nixplay has been recognized as the No. 1 digital photo frame seller on Amazon US and Canada.
 As a global company with over ten years of legacy and 3.5 million users, any minor changes could easily evoke many complaints.
 That’s why we embraced iterative approaches and spent three years re-shaping the cross-platform experience.
 After the new mobile app launched in 2019, we changed how people share memories and interact with smart photo frames in 7 languages.
-Until December 2019, we boosted the mobile app rating from below two to above four stars, with a 67% NPS scope.
+Until December 2021, we boosted the mobile app rating from below two to above four stars.

 When I joined the company in late 2017, I participated in this mobile app revamp project from the very beginning.
 I worked with a team of designers to run design sprints.
 We leveraged user research and data analytics to iterate and evaluate the experience.
 Finally, We designed a new mobile app that reshaped the experience and moved the needle.